pacerclub/PySensei/README.md

 4. **Copy Code Snippets:**
    - Click the "Copy" button next to any code snippet to copy it to your clipboard.

+5. **Delete a Conversation:**
+   - Click the trash can icon next to a conversation to delete it.

+6. **Toggle Code Mode:**
+   - Click the code icon in the input area to toggle code mode for better code writing experience.

 ## Contributing